Why Join EazyWaste?

 Our Current Project

-We are currently embarking on Your Waste Your Wealth project which is targeting about 500 basic and senior high schools within the Greater Accra region of Ghana to educate them on proper waste management practices by cultivating the Recycling and Reuse attitude.
-We also aim to supply them with waste bins from our sponsors and also introduce them to contact numbers to call for the collection of their plastic waste.
+We are currently developing our first community recycling bank in Ga west which is targeting to provide access to 195 communities in Ga-West within the Greater Accra region of Ghana to create proximity for recycling whilst educating them on proper waste management practices to cultivating the Recycling and Reuse attitude.
+We also aim to supply them with segregation friendly waste bins from our sponsors and also introduce them to contact numbers to call for the collection of their plastic waste.

 We are currently developing a section of videos, tutorials and content to share the most crucial things we've learned over the last years about recycling plastic waste dubbed Recycling Academy We will teach interested youth and women about the basics of plastic and assist them run an Eazywaste Plastic recycling centre